axtaylor/python-ordinary_least_squares/README.md

 [Out]: Index(['paeduc', 'maeduc', 'age'], dtype='object')
 ```

-Predict in the order of the feature names.
+Predict in the order of the features without a constant.

 ```
 model.predict(np.array([[0, 0, 0], ]))
 ```